MfaXyz/Crypto-Triangular-Arbitrage-Bot/README.md

 ## Contributions & Further Improvement
 **Feel free to contribute!
 You are so much welcome!**
 We have huge problem in our code, ***execution part***, which is related to the execution of the transaction in the exchange, does not work properly and you will most likely lose money after its execution!
-I look forward to your commits to make this part profitable:)
+I look forward to your commits to make this part profitable.

 ## Support & Donate
 If you found this project interesting or useful, buy me coffee using any of these: